opensourcecorp/osc-infra/bootstrapper/README.md

 But, there most likely isn't a reason for you to do that.

-Additionally, in order to save on host memory, the bootstrapper by default will only run the subsystems considered "core" to the system as a whole (delineated as `name:core` in `subsystems.txt`).
+Additionally, in order to save on host memory and/or hosting costs, the bootstrapper by default will only run the subsystems considered "core" to the system as a whole (delineated as `name:core` in `subsystems.txt`).
 At the time of this writing, those services are `configmgmt`, `netsvc`, `secretsmgmt`, and `datastore` (more info for which can be found in the adjacent directories in this repo).
 In order to launch more than those core subsystems, you can set the `OSC_ADDL_SUBSYSTEMS` environment variable as a comma-separated string of *additional* subsystem names you want to deploy, e.g.:

 ```sh
 export OSC_ADDL_SUBSYSTEMS=ociregistry,cicd